-Additionally, an ESA letter must always be signed and dated by the licensed mental healthcare professional.
-An ESA letter can also be in a digital form, which can be a PDF or a hardcopy.
+Additionally, an ESA letter must always be signed and dated by a licensed mental healthcare professional.
+An ESA letter can also be in a digital form, which can be a PDF or a hard copy.
 There is no necessity to produce a printed hardcopy, and most therapists (especially online therapists) will issue letters digitally.

 What can be excluded in an ESA letter?

 Tenants have a right to confidentiality when it comes to declaring the specific nature of their particular condition that requires an emotional support animal.
 The information regarding a person’s mental health history can actually be a delicate as well as a sensitive issue.
 Therefore, Fair Housing rules offer tenants a right to privacy concerning such personal information.

 When it comes to disclosing sensitive information, HUD has declared the following information: “Disclosure of details regarding diagnosis, the severity of a disorder, medical records, or medical examinations won’t be needed”.

 Landlords are not at all allowed to ask for specific details related to a tenant’s condition or request their medical records.
 Healthcare professionals are bound by the ethical rules that they should keep their client’s information confidential.
 For such reasons, an ESA letter won’t be containing any of the particular details about your condition.
 ESA letters can look a bit unreal to people who are not familiar with them.
 The main reason for this is because of the healthcare professionals’ policy to protect their client’s information.

 Does an ESA letter need to be following a landlord’s form?